aesirkth/freyja-gcs/README.md

   - connection status with fjaelar
   - alarm
 - eeprom or sd card for saving telemetry
-- battery charging circuit
+- [x] battery charging circuit
-  - undervoltage lockout
+  - [x] undervoltage lockout
 - raspberry pi power
 - 2 can ports
   - one for brage
   - one for connecting directly to
 - buzzer? for alarms
-- short circuit protection
+- [x] short circuit protection
 - fan connector
 - battery ntc work up to 70deg
+- led backlight driver

 ## Components selection
 - 2 LiPo cells in series.
 (7.2V = 3.7 + 3.7V)